« Previous Page

 If you have symptoms, such as a feeling of pressure in your vagina, schedule an appointment with your doctor.

-A prolapse of a pelvic organ is sometimes difficult to diagnose.
-Pelvic organ prolapse that does not cause symptoms is often discovered during a routine exam.
-You may be aware that there is a problem but be unsure of the exact location or cause.
-If prolapse is suspected, your doctor will take your medical history, including your symptoms and your history of pregnancies and other health problems, and do a physical exam, including a pelvic exam.
+A prolapse of a pelvic organ can be hard to diagnose.
+Pelvic organ prolapse that doesn't cause symptoms is often found during a routine exam.
+You may be aware that there's a problem, but you might not be sure of the exact location or cause.
+If your doctor thinks you may have an organ prolapse, he or she will ask you questions about your past and current health.
+This includes questions about your symptoms and your history of pregnancies and other health problems.
+Your doctor will also do a physical exam, including a pelvic exam.

-Tests may be done to find out the nature of a prolapse, particularly if it is causing problems with bladder or bowel function.
+Tests may be done to find out more about the prolapse, particularly if it's causing problems with bladder or bowel function.
 These tests include:

 Home treatment can relieve the discomfort of pelvic organ prolapse.
 It can also help to keep prolapse from getting worse.

 There are several types of surgery to correct stress urinary incontinence.
 These can be done at the same time as surgery to repair prolapse.
-These surgeries lift the urethra and/or bladder into their normal position.
+These surgeries lift the urethra, the bladder, or both into their normal position.

 Surgical procedures used to correct different types of pelvic organ prolapse include:

-Surgery in one part of your pelvis can make a prolapse in another part worse, possibly requiring separate treatment in the future.
+Surgery in one part of your pelvis can make a prolapse in another part worse.
+This could require separate treatment in the future.

-Current as of: July 17, 2020
+Current as of: February 11, 2021

 Author: Healthwise StaffMedical Review: Sarah Marshall MD - Family MedicineKathleen Romito MD - Family MedicineMartin J. Gabica MD - Family MedicineFemi Olatunbosun MB, FRCSC - Obstetrics and Gynecology

 Current as of: February 11, 2021

 Author: Healthwise Staff